kennydasilva/airbnb-clone-project/README.md

 Security is critical to protect user data, prevent financial fraud, and maintain trust within the platform.
 All transactions and data communications will be handled over HTTPS.

+## ⚙️ CI/CD Pipeline
+Continuous Integration (CI) and Continuous Deployment (CD) are development practices that automate the process of testing, building, and deploying software.
+This ensures faster updates, fewer errors, and a more stable application.

+### Tools Used
+- **GitHub Actions:** Automates testing and deployment workflows.
+- **Docker:** Provides isolated environments for consistent builds.
+- **Celery & Redis:** Support background tasks in the deployment process.

+By using CI/CD, developers can ensure that each code change is tested automatically, integrated smoothly, and deployed efficiently to the production environment.

 ### 📁 Repository Structure

 ## 🧑‍💻 Author